Codeschubse/shopping_list_one/README.md

 > Nay, that would be maddeningly confusing with all those different items on one single list!
 Or would it?

-Don't worry, Shopping List: One has got you!
+Don't worry, oneShoppingList has got you!

-You just write down the stuff you need to buy in Shopping List: One.
+You just write down the stuff you need to buy in oneShoppingList.
 Yes, all of it.
 Yes, in the same one list.
 And you don't mind the order of the items either.

-Shopping List: One does that for you, also.
+oneShoppingList does that for you, also.

 In order to do so, you create a category-order-in-store list in the app beforehand for the stores that you visit.
-Then Shopping List: One will sort your shopping list depending on the store that you're about to visit in the proper order.
-In doing so, Shopping List: One will not only take into account, which product categories there are in the store, but also the order of their positioning inside the store, so your list is always sorted correctly without beeing unnecessarily confusing, since it won't show items that aren't sold in that store anyway.
+Then oneShoppingList will sort your shopping list depending on the store that you're about to visit in the proper order.
+In doing so, oneShoppingList will not only take into account, which product categories there are in the store, but also the order of their positioning inside the store, so your list is always sorted correctly without beeing unnecessarily confusing, since it won't show items that aren't sold in that store anyway.
 (It will show them but separately and with a corresponding notice.)

 ## Setup and Usage